automatic-fake-news-detection/fact-checking-or-gut-checking/README.md

 # Automatic Fake News Detection: Automatic Fake News Detection: Are current models “doing their own research” using search engines?

-Ian Kelk, Wee Yi Lee, and Benjamin Basseri
+Ian Kelk, Wee Yi (Jack) Lee, and Benjamin Basseri
  <br>

-1. Make sure to unzip sorted.uk.word.unigrams.zip and put the unzipped file, sorted.uk.word.unigrams., under bias folder.
-3. The code ran under Google colab, if you are not running from Google Colab, make sure you remove the Google Drive mounting cell.
+1. The code ran under Google colab, if you are not running from Google Colab, make sure you remove the Google Drive mounting cell.
-4. Please ensure you point to the right system path directory in main.ipnyb. analyze_snes.ipynb and analyze_pomt.ipnyb.
+2. Please ensure you point to the right system path directory in main.ipnyb. analyze_snes.ipynb and analyze_pomt.ipnyb.
 For example, in Google Colab:
 	- os.chdir('/content/drive/MyDrive/NLPProject/bias' )
 	- sys.path.append('/content/drive/MyDrive/NLPProject')
 	- sys.path.append('/content/drive/MyDrive/NLPProject/bias/')

-4. When you run the code for the first time, it might take some time to download pretrained language models.
+3. When you run the code for the first time, it might take some time to download pretrained language models.
-6. Run main.ipynb to generate all the results.
+4. Run main.ipynb to generate all the results.
 When run in Google Colab Pro+, it will take about 70 - 100 hours to complete.
-6. if you wish to select certain setup, you can change the below variables.
+5. if you wish to select certain setup, you can change the below variables.
 For example:
 	- steps = [['EMO_LEXI'], ['EMO_INT']]
 	- modes = ['bert']
 	- datasets = ['pomt']